dsmithhayes/vpc/doc.md

 ## Compilation

-If the desired system is Windows, there is a binary in the `bin/` directory called `vpc.exe` .
-There also includes a Visual Studio C++ 2010 Express project file which should be able to run in all later versions of Visual Studio.
-Along with that there is a Windows `makefile.win` that is used with the Orwell Dev-C++ project file (which in turn uses GCC and the glibc) that is included with the project.
-The program will run from these IDEs.
+Currently there is on-going progress with a Visual Studio 2013 Community edition project file, as well as a Dev-C++ 5.10 project file that will be included.

+If the system you are using has `gcc` and `make`, just use those.
+The `makefile` will be updated to use `clang` and other compilers with other C libraries. *Portability is the name of the game*.

 ### Using make

     $ make

 This will create a `vpc` binary in the `bin/` directory.
 This directory will also be where all of the other binary files for instructions will go as well.
 More on this topic in the usage.

 ## Usage